hpc2n/selecting-modules/docs/programs.md

 The lists of extensions with R bundles can also get extremely long.

+Most R users also

 ## Matlab

 At most HPC centers, Matlab can be loaded directly.
+Add-Ons and Toolboxes are available through

 Example: